 Welcome to Lima, Peru.
 Heralded as the “City of Kings” by Spanish conquistadors, Lima retains vestiges of its opulent past with its colonial buildings and world-class museums.

-Board the VISTADOME TRAIN that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
-Ascend the mountainside through tropical forest to the sacred refuge of MACHU PICCHU.
+Board the Vistadome train that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
+Ascend the mountainside through tropical forest to the sacred refuge of Machu Picchu.
 Listen as your guide recounts the many accomplishments of the Incas as you tour the terraced ruins dating back to the 15th century.
-Abandoned when the Inca Empire fell to the Spanish, these remarkable ruins remained undiscovered for nearly 400 years.
+Abandonded when the Inca Empire fell to the Spanish, these remarkable ruins remained undiscovered for nearly 400 years.
 Many mysteries surrounding Machu Picchu remain to this day.

 Enjoy some free time this morning to explore the mountain town of Aguas Calientes; perhaps visit the local market, quaint boutiques, or take a walk along nearby trails.
 Later this afternoon, return to Cusco, former capital of the Inca Empire.